-Dirk van der Marel is a Professor of Physics in the Condensed Matter Physics Department at the University of Geneva.
-He received his Ph.D. in 1985 at the university of Groningen, the Netherlands.
-He was a postdoctoral researcher at Philips Research Laboratories and assistant professor at the University of Delft.
-In 1992 he became full professor in condensed matter physics at the University of Groningen.
-He joined the department of condensed matter physics of the University of Geneva in 2003.
-He has been visiting scientist of the Max Planck Institute in Stuttgart and of Stanford University.
+Dirk van der Marel has been a professor of physics in the Condensed Matter Physics Department at the University of Geneva since 2003.
+He received his Ph.D. in 1985 at the University of Groningen.
+After postdoctoral research at Philips Research Laboratories, he went on to become an assistant professor at the University of Delft and, in 1992, a full professor at the University of Groningen.
+He has been a visiting scientist at the Max Planck Institute in Stuttgart and at Stanford University.
 His research interests include optical spectroscopy and electronic properties of strongly correlated electron systems.
+In 2016, he received the APS Frank Isakson prize for optical effects in solids.

 The theoretical prediction of the frequency and temperature dependent tendency toward Cooper pairing in five different scenarios allows experimental identification of mechanisms of superconductivity.
 Read More »